TouK/nussknacker/docs/scenarios_authoring/Spel.md

 ### Type conversions

+It is possible to convert from a type to another type and this can be done by implicit and explicit conversion.

+#### Implicit conversion

 SpEL has many built-in implicit conversions that are available also in Nussknacker.
 Mostly conversions between various numeric types and between `String` and some useful logical value types.
 Some examples: